forsakenMystery/our-little-group-cord/README.md

-# greenman party cord
+# our little group cord
- discord for cord
+ discord for our little group managing the server and events